Shyentist/fish-r-man/paper.md

 a web-based, one-stop solution that provides an intuitive user interface for querying, downloading, analyzing, and visualizing Global Fishing Watch data on fishing effort.

-The user-friendly interface allows users to easily interact with the SQL query constructor, building and running queries with ease.
-In a few clicks, users are able to analyze and visualize retrieved data in several different ways, such as subsetting the top n-th percentile for any percentage, calculating the fishing effort exerted by specific countries via certain geartypes, and producing time series of fishing effort with a daily, monthly, or yearly frequency [@dplyr; @sf; @ggplot].
+The user-friendly interface [@shiny; @shinyBS; @shinyjs; @shinyWidgets] allows users to easily interact with the SQL query constructor, building [@glue; @stringi; @countrycode] and running queries [@bigrquery; @DBI] with ease.
+In a few clicks, users are able to analyze retrieved data in several different ways, such as visualizing the top n-th percentile of the dataframe for any percentage [@viridis; @maps; @ggplot], calculating the fishing effort exerted by specific countries via certain geartypes, and producing time series of fishing effort with a daily, monthly, or yearly frequency [@dplyr; @sf; @tidyverse].

 Designed with ease of use in mind, `fishRman` is intended for a public of researchers, students, managers, and stakeholders in the field of fisheries management with little